-OAudit Committee
+Audit Committee

-The Audit Committee of MHFG audits the execution of duties by the directors and executive officers, monitors and inspects the establishment and management of the internal control system of MHFG and its subsidiaries, monitors and inspects the condition of the execution of duties with respect to corporate management of subsidiaries and others by executive officers and determines the contents of proposals regarding the appointment, dismissal and non-reappointment of accounting auditors to be submitted to the general meeting of shareholders, and adopts resolutions regarding the approval of basic internal audit plans and the commission of the Group Chief Auditor.
+The Audit Committee of MHFG audits the execution of duties by the directors and executive officers, monitors and inspects the establishment and management of the internal control system of MHFG and its subsidiaries, monitors and inspects the condition of the execution of duties with respect to corporate management of subsidiaries and others by executive officers, determines the contents of proposals regarding the appointment, dismissal and non-reappointment of accounting auditors to be submitted to the general meeting of shareholders, and adopts resolutions regarding the approval of basic internal audit plans, as well as the Internal Audit Group's budget, commission of Group Chief Auditor and appointment of General Manager.

 In addition, the Audit Committee audits the legality and appropriateness of the execution of duties by directors and executive officers and executes its duties through effective coordination with the Internal Audit Group, etc., on the premise of the establishment and management of an internal control system of MHFG and its subsidiaries.
 The Audit Committee shall, whenever necessary, gather information based on its right to collect reports and investigate business property.